 Before an interview, review your cover letter and resume, and make sure you can answer questions about times you have demonstrated each skill.
 For more tips on the best way to show that you're a strong match for a job, review these tips for matching your qualifications for a job description.

 What to Do If You’re Missing a Skill

 If you are missing a critical job-related skill, this does not mean you can’t apply for the job.
 One option is to begin to develop that skill right away.
 For example, if you need experience coding, you might take a free coding class online.
 You can then list that course in your resume and cover letter, and mention it in your interview.

 You can also emphasize in your resume, cover letter, and interview that you are a fast learner, and provide examples of this.
-This might help convince the employer that you can quickly develop that missing skill set.
+This could help convince the employer that you can quickly develop that missing skill set.